FREQUENTLY ASKED QUESTIONS.

 Where can I park?

-In any spot in the gas station parking lot (just don't block anyone).
+In any spot in the gas station parking lot (just don't block anyone) and in the overflow lot across the street.
 Or you can park

 at the Prallsville Mill or Stockton Playground and take a 4 minute bucolic walk

 along the towpath!
 See our handy MAP page for directions.

 There is a bike rack for cyclists on the side of the brewery.

 Are dogs allowed?